engcuz/contemporary_systems_2024/python_concurrency/README.md

-# Concurrency Project
+# Concurrency assignment

 ## Description
 This project implements concurrent solutions for two different types of tasks using both threading and multiprocessing in Python.
 The tasks are:

 1. Calculating the sum of squares (CPU-bound task).
-2. Downloading and processing files from a list of URLs (IO-bound task).
+2. Downloading and processing files from list of urls (IO-bound task).

 ## Project Structure
 concurrency_project/